Monster Melissa Makes Landfall On Jamaica As One Of Strongest Storms Ever

 US Coastal Impact

-This week, the US East Coast is expected experience onshore winds, coastal flooding, rough surf, and beach erosion, particularly if Melissa grows larger in size.
+The US East Coast is expected to experience onshore winds, coastal flooding, rough surf, and beach erosion later this week, particularly if Melissa grows larger in size.

 What’s Next